kubeideas/linkedsecrets/docs/index.md

 ## Kubernetes Docker Config Secrets

-Docker config secrets type is auto detected by Linkedsecrets based on cloud secrets fields.
-If your cloud secrets has at least fields "`docker-username`" and "`docker-password`", Linkedsecrets will create a Kubernetes secrets with type "`kubernetes.io/dockerconfigjson`".
+Docker config secrets type is auto-detected by Linkedsecrets based on cloud secrets fields.
+If your cloud secrets have at least fields "`docker-username`" and "`docker-password`", Linkedsecrets will create a Kubernetes secrets with type "`kubernetes.io/dockerconfigjson`".

 Follow bellow all supported cloud secrets fields to create Kubernetes Docker config secrets: